 Remeron FDA Prescribing Information: Side Effects

-Commonly Observed Adverse Events in US Controlled Clinical Trials
+Commonly Observed Adverse Events in U.S. Short-Term Controlled Clinical Trials

 |Body as a Whole|

 |Increased Appetite||76 (17%)||7 (2%)|